 3. Try Massaging Your Breast Gently as You Nurse

-Massaging your breast can help the rich, higher-calorie hindmilk let down more efficiently.
+Massaging your breasts can help the rich, higher-calorie hindmilk let down more efficiently.
 Breast compression is a simple, easy, and effective way to help your baby get more milk.
 Newborn babies will often fall asleep at the breast when the milk flow slows down, even if they haven’t gotten enough to eat.
-Breast compression helps to continue the flow of milk once the baby starts falling asleep at the breast, so the baby gets more hindmilk.
+Breast compression helps maintain the flow of milk once baby starts falling asleep at the breast, allowing baby to receive more hindmilk.

-Below is a video that shows Dr. Jack Newman helping a mom use breast compression to help a baby get more milk as she nurses.
+Below is a video showing Dr. Jack Newman assisting a mother in using breast compression to help her baby get more milk while nursing.

 4. Make Sure That You Are Using Proper Breastfeeding Techniques

-Check your positioning to make sure that baby is latching on correctly.
-If the areola is not far enough back in their mouth, they may not be able to compress the milk sinuses effectively to release the milk.
-Make sure the baby is not just sucking on the nipple but is latched deep on the breast.
-If you are experiencing lots of pain with breastfeeding, it could be a sign your baby is not latching correctly.
-(Learn 6 rules to get the best latch)
+Check your positioning to ensure that baby is latching on correctly.
+If the areola is not far enough back in their mouth, baby may not be able to compress the milk sinuses effectively to release the milk.
+Ensure the baby is not just sucking on the nipple but is latched deeply onto the breast.
+If you are experiencing lots of pain with breastfeeding, it could be a sign that your baby is not latching correctly.

 5. Do Skin-To-Skin

 Skin-to-skin (also known as kangaroo care) is when you place your baby (only wearing a diaper) on your bare chest and a blanket around both of you to provide warmth.
-There are many benefits of skin-to-skin, and one of them is helping increase your milk supply.
+There are numerous benefits to skin-to-skin contact, one of which is helping to increase your milk supply.
 When a new mom makes skin-to-skin contact with her baby, it increases her oxytocin and prolactin levels.1 Both hormones help your body make and release breast milk.

 6. Double Pump After Feedings